glowkeeper/IntroToBuilding3DGamesInUnity/README.md

 The workshop is an introduction to building 3D games, using [Unity](https://unity.com/).

-During the workshop, you will use [meshes](https://en.wikipedia.org/wiki/Polygon_mesh) to define the shape of objects in your virtual world, which you will define with [materials](https://docs.unity3d.com/Manual/Materials.html) and [textures](https://docs.unity3d.com/Manual/Textures.html).
+During the workshop, you will place objects in a virtual space, which you will colour, using [materials](https://docs.unity3d.com/Manual/Materials.html).
 You will also simulate real-world forces, such as gravity and collisions, using physics components, such as [rigidbodies](https://en.wikipedia.org/wiki/Rigid_body) and [colliders](https://docs.unity3d.com/Manual/CollidersOverview.html).
-You will add some [audio](https://docs.unity3d.com/Manual/AudioOverview.html), and, to add a game element to that world, you will do some [scripting](https://docs.unity3d.com/Manual/ScriptingSection.html).
+Finally, you will create a game by adding some user input and by doing some [scripting](https://docs.unity3d.com/Manual/ScriptingSection.html).

 ## Dependencies